 6. Limit your alcohol consumption

-Excessive alcohol consumption has been linked to an increase chance of developing dementia.
+Excessive alcohol consumption has been linked to an increased chance of developing dementia.
 Limit your weekly intake to 21 units per week.
 That breaks down to 7-9 drinks per week.
-For example, a large glass of wine or a higher alcohol content beer has 3 unit of alcohol per serving.
+For example, a large glass of wine or a higher alcohol content beer has 3 units of alcohol per serving.

 7. Healthy body mass index

 Although not a perfect metric, BMI (body mass index) does give us general information about our health by simply entering your height and weight.
 Normal BMI is considered 18-25, overweight is 26-30, and greater than 30 is considered obese.
 Calculate your BMI now Another metric that may be a bit more beneficial is the Height to Waist ratio.
 Your waist should be less than half of your height.
 For example, if you are 6’2″ (74 inches) then your waist should be less than 37″.
 Using both BMI and Height to Waist ratio may be a good idea.
 But losing weight can be difficult.
 How to lose weight without cutting calories

 Even secondhand smoke has been linked to an increased chance of dementia.
 Remember, it’s never too late to stop smoking even if you are a long-term smoker.
 10 action steps for a healthier, longer life!

 Long-term depression is a risk factor for developing dementia.
 Seek the help you need to try and resolve past trauma, talk to your doctor about medication if needed, and try to exercise daily.
 Studies show those who exercise daily are less likely to have depressive symptoms.
 Establishing a daily breath and meditation practice can also help to reduce anxiety and depression.